 Nicotine from cigarettes is addictive as hard drug.
 Nicotine addiction is tough to beat as result of it changes your brain.
 The brain develops additional nicotine receptors to accommodate the large doses of nicotine from tobacco.
 Once the brain stops obtaining the nicotine it is used to, the result’s nicotine withdrawal.
 You’ll feel irritable and anxious.

-Stressed heart: Smoking raises your blood pressure and puts stress on your heart.
+Stressed heart: Smoking also raises your blood pressure and puts stress on your heart.
 Over time, stress on the heart will weaken it, making it less ready to pump blood to alternative parts of your body.
 CO (Carbon monoxide) from inhaled cigarette smoke also contributes to a lack of oxygen, making the heart work still harder.
-This will increases the risk like a disease of heart, including heart attacks.
+This will also increases the risk like a disease of heart, including heart attacks.

-Sticky blood: Smoking makes your blood thick and sticky.
+Sticky blood: Also Smoking makes your blood thick and sticky.
 The stickier the blood, the more durable your heart should work to move it around your body.
 Sticky blood is also more possible to create blood clots that block flow to your heart, legs and brain.

 Smoking and Cancer

-Cancer was one of the first diseases that researchers connected to cigarette smoking, and it continues to be smoking’s most health impact.
+Therefore, Cancer was one of the first diseases that researchers connected to cigarette smoking, and it continues to be smoking’s most health impact.
 Cigarette smoking and tobacco use causes regarding one third of all cancer deaths.
-Lung cancer is most closely linked to cigarette smoking.
+Lung cancer is most closely link to cigarette smoking.
 Researchers have also connected smoking to cancers of the kidney, mouth, stomach, bladder, throat, cervix and pancreas.